ebou-touray/reactjs_sandbox/README.md

 "# reactjs_sandbox"

-This is school project collections
+This is our school project collections